Installation

 make fmt # Auto-format all Rust code in Docker

-make shell # Open interactive dev shell in Docker
+make shell # Interactive dev shell (LLVM 18)

 make clean # Remove Docker volumes and local target/